Have you ever wished you could go back to high school knowing everything you do now? Well, I kinda got to do that…

 The timeline of my life:

 It was midway through 2012 when I realized that I was in a job that I couldn’t picture doing the rest of my life.
-When I looked at my bosses who were 20 years my senior and had their own successful firm, I still didn’t want to end up there — and that was the best case scenario.
+When I looked at my bosses who were 20 years my senior and had their successful firm, I still didn’t want to end up there — and that was the best-case scenario.

 I felt like I was experiencing a midlife crisis.
-It was at this point I started looking around at what other people were doing to see how I can pivot my life path:
+It was at this point I started looking around at what other people were doing to see how I could pivot my life path: